makhowastaken/makhowastaken.github.io/README.md

 - X, Formerly Twitter -- [https://twitter.com/makhowastaken/](https://twitter.com/makhowastaken/)
 - Github -- [https://github.com/makhowastaken/](https://github.com/makhowastaken/)

 For business inquiries and such, please use the email linked on the "about" tab of my youtube account.
 Personal inquiries will be ignored and or possibly made fun of.
+Publicly.

 ### Other Neat Stuff